 - Inexperience.
 Accidents due to lack of experience is very common.
 With motorcycles being much more challenging to drive the other vehicles, it is important to receive the proper training before riding on the streets.

-As dangerous as motorcycle can be, ridden properly they are arguably the best form of travel.
+As dangerous as motorcycles can be, ridden properly they are arguably the best form of travel.
 If you have been involved in a Green Bay motorcycle accident it is important to seek legal representation.
-A reputable Wisconsin traffic collision attorney from Hupy and Abraham can help you make the best out of a bad situation.
+A reputable Wisconsin motorcycle accident attorney from Hupy and Abraham can help you make the best out of a bad situation.
 Call 920-593-5050 locally or 800-800-5678 toll-free to schedule a FREE and confidential case evaluation.